uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 * Have you put the problem in a function?
 * Have you added the problem to the right Python file?
 * Have you put your name on top of that file?
-* Have you made sure the program is NOT interactive (e.g. we don't have to type anything) except 3.1?
+* Have you made sure the program is NOT interactive (e.g. we don't have to type anything)?
 * Have you written at least three tests to show the program is correct, or even more tests if the problem prescribes this?
 * Do the tests give the expected output?

+### Hacker Exercises

+When you have double checked and submitted your exercises, you can proceed with the hacker exercises.
+Do the recursion problems first, and then the bingo exercise.